-- (1) Professional Designation: To meet the educational requirements for Professional Human Ecologist designation, students must present ★36 in Human Ecology, Nutrition and Food Science, or Nutrition, including HECOL 100, plus ★12 in course work closely related to their specialization. - (2) A course may be used for credit only once in a program. - (3) SOC 210 is recommended for the Family Ecology major. - (4) PSYCO 104 is required for the Family Ecology major.
-CHEM 101 is required for the Textile Science minor.
-NUTR 100 and BIOL 107 are required for the Community Nutrition minor and one of them must be taken as a Free Elective. - (5) SOC 100 and PSYCO 105 are required for Family Ecology major.
-Social Sciences/Humanities courses are selected from Agricultural and Resource Economics (AREC), any course offered by the Faculty of Arts, Native Studies (NS, except NS 100), Rural Sociology (R SOC), and Theology (CHRTC or CHRTP). - (6) MARK 312 is required for the Fashion Merchandising and Interiors minors.
+2. A course may be used for credit only once in a program.
+SOC 210 is recommended for the Family Ecology major.

+- SOC 100 and PSYCO 105 are required for Family Ecology major.
+Social Sciences/Humanities courses are selected from Agricultural and Resource Economics (AREC), any course offered by the Faculty of Arts, Native Studies (NS, except NS 100), Rural Sociology (R SOC), and Theology (CHRTC or CHRTP). - MARK 312 is required for the Fashion Merchandising and Interiors minors.
 Take the prerequisite MARK 301 as a Free Elective.
 The prerequisite for MARK 301 (MATH 113) has been waived for Human Ecology students.